RenitJoby/github-slideshow/_posts/0000-01-02-RenitJoby.md

 layout: slide
 title: "welcome to our 2nd slide!"
 ---
-It was a nice day.
+It was a pleasant evening.